api-problem/php-api-problem/README.md

 ### Custom Value Builders

 You may create your own value builder by implementing `ValueBuilderInterface`.
-You may want to also optionally extend one of the built-in builders.
+Optionally, you may also want to extend one of the built-in builders.

 **Example:**